Florist's acts of kindness sparks community support for California wildfire victims

 Click here for updates on this story

-BALTIMORE, Maryland (WBZ) — Washday Floral in Harford County, Maryland isn’t just a business for Tiffany Rueckert, it’s a passion.
+BALTIMORE, Maryland (WJZ) — Washday Floral in Harford County, Maryland isn’t just a business for Tiffany Rueckert, it’s a passion.

 “When people walk through our door, you never know what people are dealing with, whether it’s a loss that they’ve had in their life or a joy that they’re celebrating,” Rueckert told WJZ Reporter, Ashley Paul.